stackup-wallet/erc-4337-examples/README.md

 # Getting started

 A collection of example scripts for working with ERC-4337.

-For an overview on ERC-4337 and account abstraction, see our docs [here](https://docs.stackup.sh/).
+For an overview on the EIP and account abstraction, see our docs [here](https://docs.stackup.sh/).

 All scripts in this repository is built using [@account-abstraction/sdk](https://www.npmjs.com/package/@account-abstraction/sdk).
 The implementation of all the following commands are located in the [scripts directory](./scripts/).